News and alerts

 - check the packaging for cleanliness and damage and secure the consignment if necessary.

-- move the consignment to a biosecurity inspection point where it will be inspected for live insects, weed seeds, diseases and other biosecurity risk material.
+- move the consignment to a biosecurity inspection point where it will be inspected for live insects, soil, disease symptoms, contaminant seed, other plant material, animal material and any other contamination of biosecurity concern.

-If no biosecurity concerns are found and all import conditions have been met, they are released from biosecurity control to the importer.
+If no biosecurity concerns are found and all other import conditions (treatment, testing etc.) have been met, they may be either released from biosecurity control to the importer, or referred to Post Entry Quarantine for further biosecurity screening.

 This step applies if we find live insects or material that pose a biosecurity risk to Australia, or if it is a requirement of the import conditions for your seeds.